 This homemade cherry ice cream recipe won't disappoint.
 You'll be able to make a great-tasting frozen dessert treat for the whole family to enjoy.

 Whenever cherries are called for in cakes, cookies, pies, or frozen ice cream, they add their unique flavor and rich red color.
-And this easy-to-make ice cream bursting with the delicious flavor of ripe cherries is no exception.
+And this easy-to-make old fashioned ice cream that's bursting with the delicious flavor of ripe cherries is no exception.

 The Complete Confectioner, Pastry Cook, and Baker (1864)